grasmash/drupal8to9-upgrade/README.md

 ### Troubleshooting
 #### I get an error "Your requirements could not be resolved to an installable set of packages."
 This is caused by a typo in your composer.json, for example specifying `9.2.0` instead of `^9.2.0`.
 Check the results **carefully**... every character matters! :)

+#### I see notices when running `composer update` about Package container-interop/container-interop being abandoned
+Don't sweat it... this is coming from Drupal core because of one of its upstream dependencies; nothing you're doing wrong, and it's a harmless error.